SeryunCheon/SeryunCheon.github.io/_posts/2019-02-17-DB_Assignment_1.md

 <summary>정답(은 따로 없지만서도 제가 작성한 코드를 보고싶다면 클릭!)</summary>
 <div>

-1.
+1.<br>
- - select e.empname, d.dname, d.dloc from employee e, dept d where e.deptno=d.deptno;
+select e.empname, d.dname, d.dloc from employee e, dept d where e.deptno=d.deptno;<br>
- - select empname,dname,dloc from employee, dept where employee.deptno=dept.deptno;
+select empname,dname,dloc from employee, dept where employee.deptno=dept.deptno;<br>

-2.
+2.<br>
- - select e.job, d.dloc from employee e, dept d where e.deptno=d.deptno && e.deptno=10;
+select e.job, d.dloc from employee e, dept d where e.deptno=d.deptno && e.deptno=10;<br>

- - select e.job, d.dloc from employee e join dept d using(deptno) where deptno=10;
+select e.job, d.dloc from employee e join dept d using(deptno) where deptno=10;<br>

- - select a.job, b.dloc from employee a join dept b using (deptno) where a.deptno = 10;
+select a.job, b.dloc from employee a join dept b using (deptno) where a.deptno = 10;<br>

- - select e.job as '10번 부서에서 담당하는 모든업무', d.dloc as '지역명'
-from employee e, dept d where e.deptno =10 && d.deptno = 10;
+ select e.job as '10번 부서에서 담당하는 모든업무', d.dloc as '지역명' from employee e, dept d where e.deptno =10 && d.deptno = 10;<br>

-3.
+3.<br>
- - select e.empname as , d.dname as, d.dloc from employee e, dept d where e.deptno = d.deptno && comm is not null && comm <> 0;
+select e.empname as , d.dname as, d.dloc from employee e, dept d where e.deptno = d.deptno && comm is not null && comm <> 0;<br>

- - select e.empname, d.dname,d.dloc from employee e join dept d using(deptno) where comm in not null && comm not in(0);
+select e.empname, d.dname,d.dloc from employee e join dept d using(deptno) where comm in not null && comm not in(0);<br>

- - select empname, dname, dloc from employee e join dept d using (deptno) where comm not in (0);
+select empname, dname, dloc from employee e join dept d using (deptno) where comm not in (0);<br>

--select a.empname, b.dname, b.dlocfrom employee a inner join dept b on a.deptno = b.deptno where a.comm is not null;
+select a.empname, b.dname, b.dlocfrom employee a inner join dept b on a.deptno = b.deptno where a.comm is not null;<br>

-4.
+4.<br>
- - select e1.empname as 사원이름, e1.empno as 사원번호, e2.empname as 관리자이름, e1.mgr as 관리자번호
-from employee e1, employee e2 where e1.mgr = e2.empno;
+select e1.empname as 사원이름, e1.empno as 사원번호, e2.empname as 관리자이름, e1.mgr as 관리자번호 from employee e1, employee e2 where e1.mgr = e2.empno;<br>

- - select a.empname, a.empno, b.empname as manager, a.mgr from employee a join employee b on a.mgr = b.empno;
+select a.empname, a.empno, b.empname as manager, a.mgr from employee a join employee b on a.mgr = b.empno;<br>

-5.

-6.
+6.<br>
- - select empname as 'ward보다 늦게 입사한 사원들', hiredate as '입사일' from employee where hiredate >'1981-02-22';
+select empname as 'ward보다 늦게 입사한 사원들', hiredate as '입사일' from employee where hiredate >'1981-02-22';<br>

- - select empname, hiredate
+select empname, hiredate
-from employee
-where hiredate > (select hiredate from employee where empname = 'WARD' ) ;
+from employee where hiredate > (select hiredate from employee where empname = 'WARD' ) ;<br>

- - select e2.ename, e2.hiredate
-from employee e1, employee e2 where (e1.ename like 'ward') and (e2.hiredate > e1.hiredate);
+select e2.ename, e2.hiredate from employee e1, employee e2 where (e1.ename like 'ward') and (e2.hiredate > e1.hiredate);<br>

-7.
+7.<br>
- - select e1.empname, e1.empno, e1.hiredate, d.dname, e2.empname as manager, e2.hiredate as manager_hiredate
-from employee e1, dept d, employee e2 where e1.mgr = e2.empno && e1.hiredate < e2.hiredate && e1.deptno=d.deptno;
+select e1.empname, e1.empno, e1.hiredate, d.dname, e2.empname as manager, e2.hiredate as manager_hiredate from employee e1, dept d, employee e2 where e1.mgr = e2.empno && e1.hiredate < e2.hiredate && e1.deptno=d.deptno; <br>

- - select a.empname, a.empno, a.hiredate, c.dname, b.empname as manager, b.hiredate as manager_hiredate from employee a join employee b on a.mgr = b.empno join dept c on a.deptno = c.deptno where a.hiredate < b.hiredate;
+select a.empname, a.empno, a.hiredate, c.dname, b.empname as manager, b.hiredate as manager_hiredate from employee a join employee b on a.mgr = b.empno join dept c on a.deptno = c.deptno where a.hiredate < b.hiredate; <br>

 </div>
 </details>